openwall/john-packages/readme.md

 ### Acessing OpenCL

+As noted at https://forum.snapcraft.io/t/snaps-and-opencl/8509/17, the use of OpenCL by snaps is a problem.
+Support for NVIDIA cards is under development.

+As a "general" solution (or in the case of AMD hardware), the user can run john out of the sandbox, unconfined (e.g., run `/snap/john-the-ripper/current/run/john`).

-To run JtR OpenCL version you must install the snap using `developer mode`.
+~To run JtR OpenCL version you must install the snap using `developer mode`.
 It enables users to install snaps without enforcing security policies.
-To do this, you must install John using (**UNTESTED**):
+To do this, you must install John using (**UNTESTED**):~

 ```bash
  sudo snap install john-the-ripper --devmode
 ```

-When installed this way, snaps behave similarly to traditional *.deb* packages in terms of accessing system resources.
+~When installed this way, snaps behave similarly to traditional *.deb* packages in terms of accessing system resources.~

-To run JtR OpenCL binary:
+~To run JtR OpenCL binary:~

 ```bash
  john-the-ripper.opencl -list=build-info